How to delete old iCloud backups on iPhone

 The one thing to keep in mind is that when you delete an iPhone backup from iCloud, it also disconnects the device from that iCloud account.
 So if you do accidentally delete your current phone’s backup, you’ll have to log back into all of your Apple services such as Apple ID and Apple Pay.
 And then, you’ll have to back up your iPhone again.

 Hopefully, after reading this article you’ll be better prepared next time you get the annoying popup letting you know your iPhone was unable to back up to iCloud because there wasn’t enough space.
-And you’ll be able to free up some space being taken up by the old iPhone backups you don’t need anymore.
+And if you're looking for other ways to free up space in iCloud, this guide to clearing iCloud storage will help.